 Practice Safe Sun

-May is Skin Cancer Awareness Month and May 4 is Melanoma Monday®.
+May is Skin Cancer Awareness Month.
 As you head outdoors for warmer weather and fresh air amid shelter-in-place measures, the AAD encourages you to #PracticeSafeSun.
 Skin cancer is the most common cancer in the U.S., and unprotected UV exposure is the most preventable risk factor for skin cancer.

 You can reduce your risk by: